 Better soil for better farming

-In the US, Nestlé Purina is providing USD 1 million (CHF 1.01 million) over five years to support The Nature Conservancy’s reThink Soil initiative to help farmers improve the health of their soil.
+In the US, Nestlé Purina is providing USD 1 million (CHF 1.01 million) over five years to support The Nature Conservancy’s (TNC) reThink Soil initiative to help soya and other farmers improve the health of their soil.
 Adopting better soil health practices, such as cover crops, conservation tillage and crop rotation, could bring huge economic benefits for farmers, as well as long-term conservation benefits.
 The project includes soya as well as cereal producers.

-- Rural Development Framework, update 2015 (pdf, 2Mb)
+- Rural Development Framework (pdf, 2Mb)